ceej989/BBLG/documentation/Design.md

   * League managers to create X scorekeeper accounts and allow accounts to only be used once per device.
 This is not set in stone and it may change as we progress in the project
 * Any user can view game stats in real time.
   * unauthenticated users will just see a read-only version of the current scores and any other stats
+  * as stats are entered, there can be a play by play output to the view (ex: Player 1 on Team A scores 2 points, Score Keeper tallies the points, 'play-by-play mode' displays "TEAM A: Player 1 scores 2 points")
 * Any user can view previous game's stats.
   * Same as above
 * Can show per-player statistics.